prog-apprentice401/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-''A Tic-Tac-Toe game for the cmd written in C <br>''
+'''A Tic-Tac-Toe game for the cmd written in C'''<br>